 Soon, under orders from the BSAA, Chris Redfield and his new partner Sheva Alomar would arrive on the scene and begin investigating his activities.
 Although they were unaware of Wesker's involvement for the time being, they were aware of a bio-weapons dealer operating in the area: Ricardo Irving.
 After cornering Irving on a ship, he injects himself with an experimental virus and becomes a monster.
 After Chris and Sheva defeat him he reveals the name of Excella, saying that she hadn't thought he was worth the 'good stuff' since he had been defeated so easily.
 Although this was a clue for Chris and Sheva they were unaware of Excella's identity and Irving died before he could reveal more.

 Excella meanwhile, was unhappy merely being a part of Wesker's plans and instead desired a more romantic relationship.
 She wished to rule by his side as a King and Queen of the new world.
 While Wesker did not immediately turn her down, he saw himself not as a King but as a God and had no intention of sharing his power with anyone.
 He had no feelings toward her or anyone but continued to see her use as a tool.
 After confronting Chris and Sheva with Jill Valentine he was forced to leave early and asked Jill to finish them off.
 Despite her enhancements, Chris and Sheva were able to overcome her by removing the device that injected her with the chemical that controlled her mind.
-When the pair chased Wesker onto his tanker he didn't hesitate to betray Excella and inject her with the Uroboros virus to buy him time.
+When the pair chased Wesker onto his tanker he didn't hesitate to betray Excella and inject her with the Uroboros virus to buy him time, nearby a large pile of corpses implied to have been slaughtered by Wesker himself.
 Instead of becoming superhuman like Wesker, the virus rejected Excella's DNA and she was turned into a monster.

 It is revealed by Jill that in order to stabilize the virus inside him, Wesker needed regular doses of a special serum, named PG67A/W, and that the incorrect dosage would greatly weaken him.
 Having obtained vials of the serum earlier from the now deceased Excella, the duo confront Wesker aboard his freighter, inside the Stealth Bomber's hanger hidden below deck.
 After fighting through his remaining Majini slaves, the two managed to inject him with the serum after weakening him by firing RPG missiles at him in pitch black settings, even so, Wesker wrestled with the missiles using his bare hands, until Chris, or Sheva, would shoot the rocket and cause it to explode point blank in Wesker's face, causing little to no damage, however, this would weaken him enough to catch him off guard and weaken him with the serum.
 Weakened, Wesker fled aboard the jet.
 Chris and Sheva too, managed to get aboard just before the aircraft took off.
 Although physically outmatched they managed to once again inject Wesker with the serum, weakening him further.
 However, in the ensuing battle the plane lost altitude and crashed into a nearby volcano.